 - 1/8 teaspoon black pepper

 - Preheat oven to 425°F. Line a baking sheet with parchment paper.
-Place pre-baked quinoa crust on prepared baking sheet.
+Place pre-baked pizza crust on prepared baking sheet.

 - Stir chickpeas with BBQ sauce and spoon onto the crust, spreading in an even layer over the entire crust and almost to the edges.